nexusproject/TestSvgUtil/README.md

 >Processing result may not exactly match the original picture.<br/>
 >This file contains some parameters that can not be used to describe a glyph and will be ignored.

-* SVG contains elements affecting the image but that can not be converted to path sequence
+* SVG contains elements affecting the image but that (still) can not be converted to path sequence

 >Processing result may not exactly match the original picture.<br/>
 >Glyph should be described using the tag `path`.
 Other tags will be converted to a sequence of `path` values or be ignored.